In this Article

 Some schools and radiography programs allow students to prepare for certification exams in addition to radiography.
 If you are interested in this approach, look for schools that offer training in multiple imaging procedures.

-“No matter where you are in your career,” Rath says, “you can always continue your education, pursue training, and earn additional certifications.
+“No matter where you are in your career,” Rath said, “you can always continue your education, pursue training, and earn additional certifications.
 It can only help your career path.”